Behavioral Intervention Team Policy

 V. Mandated BIT assessments

 Consistent with the authority granted under the university’s Code of Student Rights and Responsibilities (Code), the BIT, in collaboration with the Dean of Students Office, may, in certain situations, issue a temporary order for a mandated assessment relating to a student of concern.
 Such assessment will only be requested in limited circumstances.
-Consistent with the Code, any mandated assessment will not be punitive but solely evaluative in nature so that the BIT may better determine the student’s functioning and the context of the concerning behavior.
+Consistent with the Code, any mandated assessment will not be punitive but solely evaluative in nature so that the BIT may better determine the student’s functioning and the context of the concerning situation.
 Failure to participate in any mandated BIT assessment will result in consequences under the Code, including but not limited to interim suspension, and/or dismissal.